 - The development of biomarkers for ADPKD will be essential to establish the effectiveness of new treatments, and can indicate changes in the disease progression

-This study is currently recruiting three groups of participants:
+This study is currently recruiting two groups of participants:

-- Children and adults with early stage ADPKD, and normal kidney function, age 35 or younger
+- Children and adults with early stage ADPKD, and normal kidney function, age 4 – 35

-- Unaffected or undiagnosed family members, preferably siblings of individuals who are diagnosed with ADPKD and enrolled in the study, age 35 or younger
+- Unaffected or undiagnosed family members, preferably siblings of individuals who are diagnosed with ADPKD and enrolled in the study, age 4 – 35

 Participation will involve the following: